terodox/dotjs2019/README.md

 # dotjs2019

 Hello!
-Thanks for taking an interest in my talk!
+Thanks for taking an interest in unit testing native web components!!

 This repo serves as a set of examples around testing native Web Components with different testing frameworks.